All Episodes

 He's on the roof.

-Um, the smart thing for Butler BD to do would be to comply with the public and and let people know and give us give us their records, show that they they had nothing to do with this.
+The smart thing for Butler PD to do would be to comply with the public and let people know and give us their records, show that they had nothing to do with this and that, you know, they acted to the best of their ability on that day.

-Um, but that's that's crazy.
+But that's crazy.

-And the fact that they're willing to release that to the public, I think is very telling towards their attitude to this situation.
+And the fact that they're willing to release that to the public, I think, is very telling towards their attitude to this situation.

-So um, I don't know how they would even turn something like that over, but also an interesting request.
+So I don't know how they would even turn something like that over, but also an interesting request.

 Public record review duplication request for records related to the assassination attempt of Donald Trump.

-Uh and this one goes to all records maintained by the city of Butler or the Bureau related to President Donald Trump's campaign event in Butler, Pennsylvania, and the attempted assassination.
+And this one goes to all records maintained by the city of Butler or the Bureau related to President Donald Trump's campaign event in Butler, Pennsylvania, and the attempted assassination.

-All records related to the selection of the date and the venue of the event, all records related to the preparation or planning of the event, all records reflecting procedures for protecting the health and safety of President Trump during the event, intelligence briefings and officer safety bulletins that were distributed to or from Butler City Police Department.
+All records related to the preparation or planning of the event, all records reflecting procedures for protecting the health and safety of President Trump during the event, intelligence briefings and officer safety bulletins that were distributed to or from Butler City Police Department.

-All records concerning the use of Pennsylvania government funds to provide security and services to the event, all records related to the number of officers and personnel and identity at the event.
+All records concerning the use of Pennsylvania government funds to provide security and services to the event.

-And so again, though, for the new audience, um, how long does the local law enforcement that would be Pennsylvania, Butler County in this case, have to respond, and how long does Secret Service have to respond to these requests?
+And so again, though, for the new audience, how long does the local law enforcement that would be Pennsylvania, Butler County in this case, have to respond?

 Local law enforcement and Butler has five business days to respond to us.

-Um we don't have to they don't have to give all the records, but they do have to let us know whether you know they they approve of our request or deny it and then you know start rolling production and then um uh Secret Service has 20 days to respond.
+We don't have to, they don't have to give all the records, but they do have to let us know whether they approve of our request or deny it and then start rolling production.

 So folks, that means there is a chance we could have some answers by next week, at least from Butler County.